misalcedo/tortuga/README.md

 ## Testing
 ### Local Install
-To test the command-line interface, instal the crate locally from the root of the repository with:
+To test the command-line interface, install the crate locally from the root of the repository with:

 ```console
 cargo install --path ./